 The Nominating and Governance Committee reviews and assesses the independence, experience, and financial literacy of nominees for the Audit Committee, including Audit Committee Financial Experts.

-The Risk and Return, Compensation and Succession and Nominating and Governance Committees typically meet at least four times a year.
+The Risk and Return, Compensation and Succession and Nominating and Governance Committees typically meet at least five times a year, with some Committees meeting more frequently when needed.
 The Audit Committee typically meets eight times a year.
 The Executive Committee meets on an as-needed basis.
 Many Committee meetings are scheduled to coincide with regular Board meetings.
 Committee Chairs may call additional meetings, as needed.

 Each Committee, other than the Executive Committee, approves an annual agenda.
 The Chair of each Committee works with the Lead Director, the Board Chair, and other directors and management, as appropriate, prior to each meeting to discuss meeting agendas and materials.
 Each Committee Chair reviews and approves Committee materials in advance of distribution to Committee members, who receive the materials in advance of each meeting.
 During meetings, Committee members may raise subjects that are not on the meeting agenda.

 From time to time the Compensation and Succession Committee may engage an independent compensation consultant to advise it.
 During the period of such consultant's engagement by the Compensation and Succession Committee, management will notify the Committee of any engagements of such consultant, including its affiliates, to provide additional services to the Corporation to the extent that the fees for such services exceed $120,000 in a fiscal year.

 The Board has established a process for stockholders and other stakeholders to communicate directly with its members.
 The process is described in the Corporation's annual proxy statement and on the Corporation's website.